-Sovereign Health Care is proud to support Centrepoint through its Community Programme – over the last 10 years, Sovereign has donated £5.8m to health and wellbeing good causes.
+Sovereign Health Care is proud to support Centrepoint through its Community Programme.
 Centrepoint’s goal is to help young people leave homelessness behind for good and it runs hostels in Bradford as well as London and the North East.
 From getting young people off the street to giving them employment and training opportunities, it gives homeless young people in Bradford a future.

 With the weather turning colder and winter fast-approaching, our thoughts are turning to the festive season.
 Christmas parties, delicious food, drinks and cosy nights on the sofa are just around the corner.

 Whilst there’s no denying that the festive season is an exciting time, sadly not everyone will be filled with Christmas cheer this year.
 The UK’s leading charity for homeless people, Centrepoint, estimates that over 18,000 young people in the UK will be homeless or at risk of homelessness.1

 With temperatures set to drop, the situation for homeless people will only get worse.
 To find out what we can do to help the homeless over Christmas and during the winter months, Centrepoint has given us some practical tips.

 Whether a person is homeless or at risk of being homeless, a good starting point is to make them aware of organisations or helpline that can provide them with information about how and where they can get help.